Loag/learning-riscv/README.md

 - `rs1` and `rs2` are source registers.
 - `imm` is an immediate value, which is a constant value encoded within the instruction itself.
 - `offset` is also an immediate value, but it is used specifically for calculating memory addresses or branch targets.

+## instruction types

+RISC-V uses several different instruction formats.
+Each format is used for a specific type of operation based on the number of operands, the type of operands, and the size of the operands.
+Here are the primary types of instructions:

+1. **R-type**: These are used for register-register operations like arithmetic and logical operations.
+They include three register operands - source register 1 (rs1), source register 2 (rs2), and destination register (rd).
+They also include a 7-bit opcode, and two additional fields (funct7 and funct3) that together with the opcode determine the exact operation to be performed.

+2. **I-type**: These are used for register-immediate operations, load operations, and some system instructions.
+They include a source register (rs1), a destination register (rd), a 12-bit immediate value, and a 7-bit opcode.
+An additional funct3 field together with the opcode determine the exact operation.

+3. **S-type**: These are used for store instructions.
+They include two source registers (rs1 and rs2) and a 12-bit immediate value, which is used to calculate the memory address.
+An opcode and a funct3 field determine the exact operation.

+4. **B-type**: These are used for branch instructions.
+They include two source registers (rs1 and rs2) and a 13-bit immediate value which is used to determine the branch target if the condition is true.
+An opcode and a funct3 field determine the exact condition for the branch.

+5. **U-type**: These are used for operations that require a 20-bit immediate value.
+They include a destination register (rd), a 20-bit immediate value, and a 7-bit opcode.
+U-type instructions include LUI (load upper immediate) and AUIPC (add upper immediate to pc).

+6. **J-type**: These are used for jump-and-link instructions.
+They include a destination register (rd), a 20-bit immediate value which is used to determine the jump target, and a 7-bit opcode.

+In each of these types, the opcode is the primary field that determines the category of the instruction (arithmetic, load/store, jump, etc.), while the funct3 and (if present) funct7 fields further specify the exact operation within that category.
+The "source" and "destination" registers refer to the registers from which the instruction reads its operands and where it stores its result, respectively.
+The immediate values are constants encoded directly in the instruction.

 ## Instructions